 The health risks of working with RCS for stonemasons, tunnelers, miners, and concrete workers have been known for more than 100 years.

-Accelerated silicosis is a type of progressive lung disease caused by exposure to high levels of silica dust, common in engineered stone cutting.
-It is a more aggressive form of silicosis and appears sooner and may progress faster than silicosis.
+Accelerated silicosis is a progressive lung disease caused by exposure to high levels of silica dust, common in engineered stone cutting.
+It is a more aggressive form of silicosis that appears sooner and may progress faster than chronic silicosis.

-The aggressiveness of accelerated silicosis is usually to due to the concentration of RCS in engineered stone benchtops popular in kitchen and bathrooms, combined with a lack of adequate preventative or protective measures in workplaces fabricating the product.
+The aggressiveness of accelerated silicosis is due to the concentration of RCS in engineered stone benchtops popular in kitchens and bathrooms, combined with a lack of adequate preventative or protective measures in workplaces that fabricate the product.

-There is minimal risk to people who follow safety regulations and guidance for working with stone products.
-We have extensive guidance on our website and some of the guidance has been translated into eight languages.
+There is minimal risk to people who follow health and safety regulations and guidance for working with stone products.
+We have extensive guidance on our website, and some of the guidance has been translated into multiple languages.

-Engineered stone contains more than 90% silica, which is considerably higher than natural stone such as granite with less than 45% silica.
+Engineered stone can contain in excess of 90% crystalline silica, which is considerably higher than natural stone such as granite with less than 45% silica.
 RCS particles are extremely small and often invisible to the naked eye.

 Further information and resources: